 - Conference planner

-For its 2012-2022 reporting period, the U.S. Bureau of Labor Statistics noted that travel agents were expected to have a 12% decline in jobs, while meeting, convention and event planners were to see a 33% rise in work opportunities.
-The bureau noted that as of 2014, the median salary for travel agents was $34,800, travel guides made an median annual wage of $35,100 and planners median salary was $46,490.
+From 2014 to 2024, the U.S. Bureau of Labor Statistics predicts that travel agents will see a 12% decline in jobs while meeting, convention and event planners are expected to see a 10% rise in work opportunities.
+The Bureau noted that as of May 2015, the median salary for travel agents was $35,660.
+For this same period, travel guides made a median annual wage of $34,180 and the median annual salary for planners was $46,840.

 Certificate programs are available for graduates interested in expanding their knowledge base in a specific area, such as hospitality management, casino operations and destination tourism.
 Those seeking advanced career opportunities can apply to bachelor's degree programs in tourism, recreation or hospitality management.